 “How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

-Estimating development projects is rarely a straightforward process, because of the broad gap between “simple” and “truly complex” variation of the same business problem, along with the external context (all 3rd parties) — and let’s not forget unclear requirements and scope creep.
+Estimating development projects is rarely a straightforward process, because of the broad gap between variability in solution complexity and scope variation of the same business problem, along with the external context (all 3rd parties) – and let’s not forget ambiguous or evolving business requirements and scope expansion and requirement drift.

 There’s a good reason why many service providers: